bretyo/personal-project/README.md

 ### `Unsplash API`

-For Motivational Poser, I needed random images to send to players, and unsplash has a free API as well as an npm package ('unsplash-js') for fetching from it.
+For Motivational Poser, I needed random images to send to players, and unsplash has a free API as well as an npm package ('unsplash-js') for fetching from it (node-fetch was also required to be used in conjunction with the server-side api).
 I have a collection of various images which the game will randomly select from [here.](https://unsplash.com/collections/vRNcKbAK9uQ/motivational-posers)

 ### `Sass`